dotnet-school/dotnet-first-aks-service/README.md

 - **.NET 5 SDK**

-  > We will use .NET5 boileplates to create a smaple service.
+  > We will use .NET5 boileplates to create a sample service which we will run on AKS.
   >
   > Download and install from  https://dotnet.microsoft.com/download/dotnet/5.0